 A trade secret continues for as long as the information is maintained as a trade secret.
 However, information may no longer be considered to be a trade secret once it becomes easily accessible, is no longer properly protected, or has no commercial value.

 Trade secrets can be one of the most important assets in the intellectual property portfolio of an organization.
 Trade secrets are at least on a par with other forms of intellectual property such as patents and trademarks.
 Some would argue that trade secrets are the crown jewels of any intellectual property portfolio.

 Broadly speaking, any confidential business information which provides an enterprise a competitive edge may be considered a trade secret.
 However, not all confidential information within an organization qualifies as a trade secret.

 Within an organization, there may have multiple levels of confidential information, with trade secrets being at the highest level of confidential information.
-A distinction should be drawn between widely accessible (internal) confidential information and trade secrets which require special governance.
+A distinction should be drawn between widely accessible (internal) confidential information and trade secrets that require special governance.
 This means that the normal processes to manage confidential information may not be considered adequate for managing trade secrets.

-Although the terms confidential information and trade secrets as well as proprietary information and even know-how are often used interchangeably, these terms are interpreted differently and the remedies for the unauthorized revelation of such information may also differ.
+Although the terms confidential information and trade secrets, as well as proprietary information and even know-how, are often used interchangeably, these terms are interpreted differently and the remedies for the unauthorized revelation of such information may also differ.

 Although there is substantial overlap between trade secrets and confidential information, they are in fact different things.